 Only under specific circumstances is a shareholder able to claim damages directly from a third party.
 The Supreme Court held in the Poot v ABP judgment that a shareholder is able to claim damages from a third party (including the management of the company in which the shareholder holds shares) if such person did not act in accordance with a specific standard of due care to be observed towards the individual shareholder.
 In such case, the individual shareholder must prove that he or she has suffered a personal loss.
+In addition, the shareholder's damage must have become final (eg, the company in which the shares are held will not take legal action itself) (Dutch Supreme Court, Kip/ Rabo and Kessock/SFT).
 Only these specific circumstances might give an individual shareholder the possibility to claim damages from the third party or director directly.